-When is a secure tip line needed?
+When is a secure tipline needed?

-• What kind of resources might an investigator have to look into the source?
-(E.g., time on their hands, and technical, financial, or legal resources)
+• What kind of resources might an investigator have to look into the source (e.g., time on their hands, and technical, financial, or legal resources)?

 • How likely is it that a would-be investigator actually investigates?

-• What are the likely consequences for the source?
-(E.g., a slap on the wrist, excommunication, loss of livelihood)
+• What are the likely consequences for the source (e.g., a slap on the wrist, excommunication, loss of livelihood)?

 Just like sending a postcard, the content of any message sent through the web can often be read by intermediaries.
-Likewise, intermediaries require certain types of information about the message, such as the name and address of the recipient, to ensure it gets to its destination.
+Likewise, intermediaries have certain types of information about the message, such as the name and address of the recipient, to ensure it gets to its destination.
 We call this metadata — information about the conversation, such as who spoke to whom, and when they spoke.

-However, even end-to-end encryption does not mean the participants in conversation are anonymous.
-If someone truly doesn’t want to be recognized in conversation with the newsroom — either by the newsroom itself, or intermediary service providers — they need to take extra precautions to be sure they don’t “out” themselves with a trail of metadata.
+However, even end-to-end encryption does not mean the participants in a conversation are anonymous.
+If someone truly doesn’t want to be recognized in conversation with the newsroom — either by the newsroom itself or intermediary service providers — they need to take extra precautions to be sure they don’t “out” themselves with a trail of metadata.

 Metadata is a necessary part of how all messages are delivered on the web.
 But much like we don’t have to write the return address on an envelope, there are some techniques anyone can use to make metadata less useful to eavesdroppers.